alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result.md

 > If you're curious, try implementing `Result` yourself first.

-This teaching implementation is intentionally minimal and not production-ready.
-Use a library (below) for real code.
+This implementation is intentionally small and meant for explanation, not production use.
+Use a library (below) in production code.

-If you want an ecosystem rather than a teaching implementation, look at:
+If you want a production library rather than a teaching implementation, look at:

-- [LanguageExt](https://github.com/louthy/language-ext): full FP ecosystem for C# (LINQ support, `Fin<A>`, higher-kinded traits; see [Paul Louth's series](https://paullouth.com/higher-kinds-in-c-with-language-ext/)).
+- [LanguageExt](https://github.com/louthy/language-ext): full functional-programming library for C# (LINQ support, `Fin<A>`, higher-kinded traits; see [Paul Louth's series](https://paullouth.com/higher-kinds-in-c-with-language-ext/)).
 - [CSharpFunctionalExtensions](https://github.com/vkhorikov/CSharpFunctionalExtensions): smaller, pragmatic `Result`/`Maybe` types.
-- [Danom](https://github.com/pimbrouwers/Danom): another small Result/Option-style OSS library.
+- [Danom](https://github.com/pimbrouwers/Danom): another small open-source Result/Option library.
-- [ErrorOr](https://github.com/amantinband/error-or): an `ErrorOr<T>` style that reduces type-parameter noise.
+- [ErrorOr](https://github.com/amantinband/error-or): an `ErrorOr<T>` API that reduces type-parameter noise.

-Here's the implementation for `Result`:
+Here is a minimal implementation of `Result`:

 ```csharp
 public sealed class Result<TSuccess, TError>